RuHRabin/RuHRabin/README.md

 ## 🎯 About Me

-I'm **Rabin (RuHRabin)** — a lifelong learner driven by curiosity, passionate about solving complex problems, and committed to continuous growth.
+I'm **Rabin** — a lifelong learner driven by curiosity, passionate about solving complex problems, and committed to continuous growth.

 ```yaml
 me: